-Office of Environmental Quality Five Year Strategic Plan July 1, 2020 - June 30, 2025
+Office of Environmental Quality Five Year Strategic Plan July 1, 2026- June 30, 2031

+Agency Number: 13-856

+Program: Office of Environmental Services

 Program Authorization: La.
 R.S.
 30:2011.
 C(1)(d)

 The vision of the Office of Environmental Services is to ensure that the citizens of Louisiana have a healthy and clean environment to live and work in for present and future generations.